LiorZ/hdac8_thesis/thesis.rst

 	This table summarizes the simulations we performed on the whole training set, each of the columns describe a different aspect of the parameter set used.

 ..
-ORA: in the table below you should make the connection between the numbering here and the numbering in the previous section.
+(DONE) ORA: in the table below you should make the connection between the numbering here and the numbering in the previous section.
 I suggest to call the runs Xa (e.g. the first would be 9a and the second 11a).
 Also, the tables should have the same format as before, and include also results (the correct measure of course…)
 ..

-.. table:: Summary of training set simulations
+.. table:: Summary of training set simulations.
+The Numbering is based on calibration runs.

 	======		================	===============================	===========	===================
 	No.		Anchor (residue)	Sampling			Template	Scoring function
 	======		================	===============================	===========	===================
-	1		366			* perturbation size = 15	2v5w		hack_elec = 0.5
+	2(a)		366			* perturbation size = 15	2v5w		hack_elec = 0.5
 						* 200 simulations per peptide.

-	2		366			* perturbation size = 15	2v5w		hack_elec = 0.5
+	3(a)		366			* perturbation size = 15	2v5w		hack_elec = 0.5
-						* 200 simulations per peptide.	(threaded)
+			anchor was CH		* 200 simulations per peptide. atom			* low resoultion preopt.

-	3		366			* perturbation size = 15	3f07		hack_elec = 0.5
+	9(a)		366			* perturbation size = 15	3f07		hack_elec = 0.5
 						* 200 simulations per peptide.

-	4		366			* perturbation size = 15	2v5w		hack_elec = 0.5
+	14(a)		366			* perturbation size = 15	2v5w		hack_elec = 0.5
 			anchor was CH		* 200 simulations per peptide.

-	5		366			* perturbation size = 15	2v5w		hack_elec = 0.5
-			anchor was CH		* 200 simulations per peptide. atom			* low resoultion preopt.

-	6		366			* perturbation size = 15	2v5w
+	16(a)		366			* perturbation size = 15	2v5w
 						* 200 simulations per peptide.			* hack_elec = 0.5
 												* sd of constraints
 												  is 0.15

-	7		366			* perturbation size = 15	2v5w
+	17(a)		366			* perturbation size = 15	2v5w
 						* 200 simulations per peptide.			* hack_elec = 0.5
 												* sd of constraints
 												  is 0.25
+	18(a)		366			* perturbation size = 15	2v5w		hack_elec = 0.5
+						* 200 simulations per peptide.	(threaded)

 	======		================	===============================	===========	===================

 ..